ZupIT/beagle-docs/content/en/Resources/Component's Positioning/Flex Wrap.md

 By default, items in a container will try to fit in a single line, but this will only happen when their original width can be adjusted.

 The flex-wrap property changes this behavior and “wraps” items.
-It has the following attributes: **`nowrap, wrap, wrap-reverse.`**
+It has **`nowrap, wrap, wrap-reverse.`** attributes.

 ### **No Wrap \(**default**\)**

-Items displays in one single line:
+Items display in one single line:

 ![](https://lh3.googleusercontent.com/2sWYZdvDpSj8gCfOR2Pa9iESgFrjD6XEXT2QIoMj_OQq-sw6fcTB5s7yuum2cnKekIU8Mn326F9PD87IyCGwSK6jzauS-SfqUeDQ43zi1nnjUp7yf9QuYCHbHLW6L-O_sjw1rPdX)